Way back in history:

 around the pits in full cowboy regalia --- maybe something from the

-TV series from 1950-1956, was filmed in colour, no good for me,
+Cisco TV series from 1950-1956, was filmed in colour, which was no good

 Hey, Pancho!
 Hey, Cisco!